 The McCanns weren’t the first to leave their sleeping children in their holiday apartment while they went out to dinner (they were only one couple in a group that were all doing the same that very night).
 But the vitriol that this has sparked from the public has been pushed to the extreme, with the suggestion that they could have killed their daughter and covered it up—as the Portuguese detective first working the case, Goncalo Amaral, accused them of.
 And that’s just one idea.

-There might not be one clear theory, but there are plenty of theories.
+There might not be one clear theory, but there are plenty.

 It doesn’t help that the most crucial time in the investigation—the first hours after Madeleine went missing—were most likely mishandled by the Portuguese police.
 The apartment the McCann family were staying in (and the crime scene) was trampled through, evidence was lost, contaminated or simply not taken in the first place.

 For amateur sleuths poring over the details, it’s a case that invites speculation, theories and debate.
 But it’s the lack of any clear answers—even the ability to rule out the child’s own parents, for some—that continues to fuel fascination.
 The case is open for onlookers to take a side.
 Who did it: discuss.

 Away from the case itself, is the media’s continued coverage, which powers our interest.
 We can’t get away from it, because it’s always there.
 Why this case?
 Why is it that Madeleine McCann garners so much press when there are numerous missing children out there that go unnoticed?
 Part of that is down to Missing White Girl Syndrome: a bias that sees young white girls awarded more press coverage than their children of colour.
 Madeleine was always prime fodder: a pretty, photogenic child, whose face has launched a thousand front pages and continues to do so.